 You know what was missing from all of this?
 A barrage of videos from the Nikon camp insisting their equipment was “just as good” as Canon.
 In fact, I had to search long and hard to find any Nikon user who felt the need to prove themselves on par with Canon.
 The only people who fit that bill were some of the Jerry Springers of the Nikon world, and nobody pays them much attention any who.
 I would have even liked to have found some more serious photographers comparing their gear to Canon if anything, just to defend the thousands of dollars I had invested in Canon at the time.
 No serious Nikon user out there seems to feel the need to prove themselves as good as Canon.
 They’re too happy with their gear to care, and they’re too busy shooting great photos to care what the other camp thinks.

 I think both manufacturers make great products and you can make fantastic photos with either brand camera.
 If you’re going to print, the difference is even less than when looking at pixel.
 I like my Nikon gear for what I do much better than my Canon gear.
 I think it’s more color accurate, sharper, and has far more range.
-I can (and have) proven it with tests, as have others.
+I can (and have) proven it with tests.
 But that may not be the important thing for other people’s needs.
-The 5D3 has many features that might make it better for some applications.
-After all, it took two specialized Nikon cameras to replace my 5D3.
+Canon has many features that might make it better for some applications.
 So what should YOU do?
 Try both out and look at what’s important to you.
 Rent them for a week or two and see how you like them.
 At the end of the day, it doesn’t matter what others think of your gear, what matters is what you think of it, how well your personality resonates with its interface, and how comfortable you feel as a photographer behind it.
-My wife shoots a 5D3 and a 7D all day long, and loves it.
+My wife shoots Canon all day long, and loves it.
 She also makes excellent photos.
 At the end of the day, nobody cares what brand paintbrush Leonardo Da Vinci used to paint the Mona Lisa.

 People can make all the scientific / pixel peeping arguments they want, and yes some lenses or cameras are technically better than others.
 You know what, though?
 People were having the same arguments 10 and 20 years ago, and even the “best of the best” equipment and lenses 20 years ago couldn’t compare to the image quality you can pull out today.
 The whole thing is pointless and temporal.
 Whatever comes out in the next five to ten years will likely make everything we’re using today look like old hat, too.